Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default implementation returns the flag **Visible**
-defined in the enumeration TypeFlags.
+defined in the enumeration *TypeFlags*.
 This flag is used to define visibility
-of the object for the user browsing the model (see class TObj_HiddenPartition).
+of the object for the user browsing the model (see class *TObj_HiddenPartition*).
 Other flags can be added by the applications.

-@subsection occt_1746122829_8726733810 Partitions
+@subsection occt_tobj_310 Partitions

 The special kind of objects defined by the class *TObj_Partition*
 (and its descendant *TObj_HiddenPartition*) is provided for partitioning